byjg/php-xmlutil/README.md

 ## Bonus - CleanDocument

-XmlUtil have a class for selectively specific marks (tags) from the document or remove all marks.
+XmlUtil have a class for selectively remove specific marks (tags) from the document or remove all marks.

-The use is:
+Example:

 ```php
 <?php